-Group III: Moral and Political Philosophy PHIL2080.
-Marxist philosophy (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Group III: Moral and Political Philosophy

+PHIL2080.
+Marxist philosophy (6 credits)

 The world has changed a great deal since the time of Marx.
 But Marxism, duly updated and refined, still has a lot to teach us about the nature of human society and historical change, the capitalist organization of society, the foundation and limits of liberal democracy, the constitution of power and the political.
 These and other issues raised by Marxism are, or ought to be, among the central concerns of political philosophy or philosophy of history.
 We will examine how Marxism, especially contemporary Marxism, can serve as a useful critique of liberal political philosophy and liberal political institutions.
 We will also discuss how Marxism itself needs to be transformed or reconceived in order to create an appealing democratic vision of genuine contemporary relevance.
+Assessment: 100% coursework.

 PHIL2310.
-Theories of morality (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Theories of morality (6 credits)

 This course covers some of the main highlights of 20th century moral philosophy, with passing attention to some of the earlier, historical background as needed.
 Questions covered include: Is morality relative or absolute?
 Can a moral practice be right in one culture but wrong in another?
 Is morality basically a form of personal or social opinion, or is there any way it can be made objective or even scientific?
 If morality is not science, is there any rational way of resolving moral disputes?
 Perspectives considered include religious and nature-based theories, performative theories, rational intuitionism, utilitarianism and modern theories of justice.
 Assessment: 100% coursework.

-PHIL2315.
-Value theory (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+PHIL2315.Value theory (6 credits)

 The aim of the course is to examine a variety of questions about goodness.
 It will cover three main topics: goodness for people; the distribution of goodness for people; and the goodness of creating new people.
 Topics to be covered include: the quality of experience, desire satisfaction, and objective goods; interpersonal comparisons, primary goods and capability sets; the measurement of goodness for people; utilitarianism; fairness and equality; giving priority to the worse off; the impartial spectator argument; veil of ignorance arguments; Harsanyi's aggregation theorem; the nonidentity problem; and the repugnant conclusion.
 The course will pay special attention to the way the utilitarian and contractualist traditions treat these topics, and what they agree and disagree about.
 Assessment: 100% coursework.

 PHIL2320.
-Happiness (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Happiness (6 credits)

 Happiness is something we all strive for, despite the fact that we have only hazy and inconsistent notions of what it would involve.
 Is it a psychological state or the condition of living a good life?
 Is it to be gained by withdrawing from the world, or engaging in it?
 Are we, in some sense, designed to be happy, or is it always an impossibility?
 This course will lead students through some of the most influential conceptualisations of happiness in the Western tradition.
 We will consider, in detail, the work of Aristotle (Nicomachean Ethics), J.S.Mill (Utlitarianism) and Freud (Civilisation and Its Discontents).
 This focus will allow us to explore a range of ideas about the nature of happiness and the possibility (or impossibility) of our achieving it.
 Particular emphasis will be placed on the ongoing influence of these conflicting ideas in our contemporary world.

 Assessment: 100% coursework.